zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

     Find an operator's input or output tensor list entry with the entry's `arg_name`.

 The are both an operator table and an operator list existing in a LightNet [context](#context).
-While the former has the ownership of all operators, the latter retains a linear form of the operators, which contains the execution order of the operators.
+While the former is the *single spot of truth* of all operators, the latter retains a linear form of the operators, which contains the execution order of the operators.

 The operator list supports the following operations: